 How Push Payments Work

-Digital disbursements operate through existing card networks (like VisaNet) to instantly transfer funds to consumers.
+Push-to-card disbursements operate through existing card networks (like VisaNet) to instantly transfer funds to consumers.
 Essentially, the transactions are sent backwards through the card network, from the merchant, through their acquirer or payment processor, to the consumer’s issuing bank in real time.
-Almost any lender can begin taking advantage of push to debit offerings, pending you have the right technology partners:
+Almost any lender can begin taking advantage of push-to-card offerings, pending you have the right technology partners:

-Card Networks: Both Visa and Mastercard offer push to debit services, through their Visa Direct and Mastercard Send programs.
+Card Networks: Both Visa and Mastercard offer push-to-card services, through their Visa Direct and Mastercard Send programs.

-Payment Processors: Some payment processors, like PayNearMe, offer digital disbursements directly in their feature stacks.
+Payment Processors: Some payment processors, like PayNearMe, offer push-to-card disbursements directly in their feature stacks.

 Once initiated, funds are verified and transferred to the borrower’s associated debit card account within minutes, and are instantly ready to be used.
 From an infrastructure perspective, digital disbursement technology offers a reliable and feature-rich framework by taking advantage of the existing card networks.
 Lenders can work with their payment processor to incorporate existing fraud detection, anti-money laundering and KYC programs built in to their card servicing products.

-Lenders can take advantage of digital disbursements to streamline operations and offer convenient services for borrowers.
+Lenders can take advantage of push-to-card disbursements to streamline operations and offer convenient services for borrowers.
 Use cases for lenders may include:

 Instant Loan Funding: Build a better first impression and get money into the hands of borrowers immediately.